 - for NR, a list of up to 32 global cell identities for SNPN.
 If this list is configured, the UE will only log measurements when camping in any of these cells.

 - for NR, a list of up to 8 TAs for SNPN.
 If this list is configured, the UE will only log measurements when camping in any cell belonging to the configured TAs.

+- for NR, a list of up to 8 geographical area.
+If this list is configured, the UE will only log measurements when comping in any cell belongs to the configured geographical areas.

 - The configured logging area can span one of: